-We are coming to the time of the year when many classes and clubs have their State, National and World Championships.
-Quite often travel to events both locally and Internationally adds a layer of difficulty and preparing a packing list is an important part of being ready to race.
+Preparing For A Big Event – It’s the time of the year when many classes and clubs have their State, National and World Championships.
+Quite often travel to events both locally and Internationally adds a layer of difficulty.
+Preparing a packing list is an important part of being ready to race.

 In every case, preparation is one of the key ingredients to your chances of a great result.
 Champions succeed because of the preparation made well ahead of time.

-Selecting and training with the right people as crewmates is perhaps the single most important factor as part of your lead up preparation.
-They must bring skills that you may not possess, be ferocious competitors plus have tactical and boat handling skills.
+Selecting and training with the right people as crewmates is the single most important factor as part of preparation.
+They must bring skills that you may not possess.
+They must be ferocious competitors and have tactical and boat handling skills.

-In one-design racing, you will be pushing your boat to its limits so all the checks and tests you do with your gear prior to turning up to an event give you the confidence to reef on the extra inch of side stay tension or other control knowing that everything can take the loads.
+In one-design racing, you will be pushing your boat to its limits.
+All the checks and tests you do with your gear prior to turning up to an event give you the confidence to reef on the extra inch of side stay tension or other control knowing that everything can take the loads.

 Great preparation guarantees you will be more relaxed, ensures a good result and as a bonus makes the regatta fun.